 Make sure you are getting enough sleep!

-Make sure that you are getting good nourishing food.
+Make sure you are getting good, healthy food.

-If you are struggling with the grieving process, please find a grief support group.
+If you are struggling, find a grief support group.

 Do your best each day and know that you will be okay.